dmerejkowsky/blog/content/post/2017-07-08-lets-have-a-pint-of-vim-ale.md

-You'll note it's done by writing "real" code (it's still `vimscript`, though) with helpers function, instead of trying to set a weird `errorformat` option, with hard to read syntax.
+You'll note it's done by writing "real" code (it's still `vimscript`, though) with helpers functions, instead of trying to set a weird `errorformat` option, with hard to read syntax.

-An that's all there is to it.
+And that's all there is to it.
 All I had to do was set the `ale_linters` dictionary to only run `pycodestyle`:

 ```vim